Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 What is a rapid antigen test?

 A rapid antigen test works a little differently from PCR tests, which are the type you can get at private or government-run testing clinics.
-Antigen tests look for proteins in the virus to detect its presence, while a PCR looks for the RNA material that tells the virus to produce these proteins.
+Antigen tests look for proteins in the virus to detect its presence, while a PCR test looks for the RNA material that tells the virus to produce these proteins.

 A rapid antigen test is a lot easier, quicker, and cheaper to do on a practical level.
 You can even do it yourself at home as it doesn’t necessarily require a medical professional (the instructions are in the box.)

-Types of rapid antigen tests
+How do rapid antigen tests work?

 Both tests detect the presence of the virus that causes COVID-19.
 Both tests are deemed to be equally effective at detecting the virus.

-Where can I get a rapid antigen test?
+Where can I get an antigen test?